bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

     # no additional tick locations will be displayed on the x-axis
     p.xaxis.ticker = FixedTicker(ticks=[10, 20, 37.4])

-However it is also possible to supply the list of ticks directly, as a shortcut, e.g. ``p.xaxis.ticker = [10, 20, 37.4]``.
+However, it is also possible to supply the list of ticks directly as a shortcut, e.g. ``p.xaxis.ticker = [10, 20, 37.4]``.
 The example below demonstrates this method.